Bottlenose dolphin: Reproduction

 Mating occurs belly to belly.
 Dolphins have been observed engaging in intercourse when the females are not in their estrous cycles and cannot produce young, suggesting they may mate for pleasure.
 The gestation period averages 12 months.
 Births can occur at any time of year, although peaks occur in warmer months.
 The young are born in shallow water, sometimes assisted by a (possibly male) "midwife", and usually only a single calf is born.
 Twins are possible, but rare.
 Newborn bottlenose dolphins are 0.8 to 1.4 m long and weigh 9 to 30 kg, with Indo-Pacific bottlenose dolphin infants being generally smaller than common bottlenose dolphin infants.
 To accelerate nursing, the mother can eject milk from her mammary glands.
 The calf suckles for 18 months to up to 8 years, and continues to closely associate with its mother for several years after weaning.
 Females sexually mature at ages 5–13, males at ages 9–14.
 Females reproduce every two to six years.
 Reproduction is moderately seasonal (September–January), peaking from October to December.
 Calf loss between August and December is followed by rapid conception (1–2 months), whereas conception is delayed (2–9 months) if calf loss occurs between January and July.
 Weaning ages ranged from 2.7 to 8.0 years, but 66.7% (42 calves) were weaned by their fourth birthday.
 Females tended to wean mid-pregnancy.
 Group size was unrelated to water depth or female reproductive success, but reproductive success was predicted by water depth.
 Shallow water may allow mothers and calves to detect and avoid predatory sharks.
 Alternatively, or additionally, prey density may be higher in shallow water compared to deep water.

 Georgetown University professor Janet Mann argues the strong personal behavior among male calves is about bond formation and benefits the species in an evolutionary context.
 She cites studies showing these dolphins as adults are inseparable, and that early bonds aid protection, as well as in locating females.

 Female bottlenose dolphins have to expend additional energy in carrying out parental care, e.g., infant-carrying behavior.
-Dolphins don't physically hold their infants but line up in an echelon position with infants swimming beside them.
+Dolphins do not physically hold their infants but line up in an echelon position with infants swimming beside them.
 This position creates a change of water flow pattern from the infant which minimizes separation between the mother and infant, but also increases the mother's surface area and creates a drag for the swimmer.
 This also leaves less energy to use in swimming speed, foraging, and predator evasion.